inside/vim-search-pulse/README.md

 ### MacVim

-* This redraw bug appears on MacVim when using this plugin, the [vim-bling](https://github.com/ivyl/vim-bling) or any plugin using a redraw loop.
+* A redraw bug appears on MacVim when using this plugin, the [vim-bling](https://github.com/ivyl/vim-bling) or any plugin using a redraw loop.
 It's not plugin, but MacVim related.